This year I’m focusing on DIY Preparedness for my home and family.

 I lightly sprayed the plastic before hand with olive oil.
 If you forget this step, it will still work, it just will be harder to peel off.

-I dried it over night, peeled it off the plastic and cut it into managable pieces.
+I dried it over night, peeled it off the plastic and cut it into manageable pieces.

 Then I rolled each piece up in wax paper and taped it.